Efficient Parameter Estimation of Truncated Boolean Product Distributions: PSGD for Learning Truncated Boolean Product Distributions

 Finally, after $M$ steps, the SGD algorithm returns an estimate $\overline{\vec{z}}$ that is close to the minimizer of the negative log-likelihood function.
-As we will show, this minimizer corresponds to the true natural parameters vector $\vec{z}^{*}$.
+As we will show, this minimizer corresponds to the true natural parameters vector $\vec{z}^{\star}$.
+In the next section, we perform the theoretical analysis of the projected stochastic gradient descent algorithm for truncated Boolean product distributions.

-In Appendix~\ref{app:a8}, where all the main ingredients of the algorithm are presented, we prove Theorem~\ref{thm:sgd}, which is the main result of Section~\ref{s:sgd}.